Human male sexuality: Sexual orientation and sexual identity

 Sexual orientation refers to one's relative attraction to men, to women, or to both.
 Most researchers studying sexual orientation focus on patterns of attraction rather than behavior or identity, because culture affects the expression of behavior or identity and it is attraction that motivates behavior and identity, not the other way around.

 Aside from being heterosexual or homosexual, individuals can be any of varying degrees of bisexual.
 Bailey et al. stated that they expect that in all cultures the vast majority of people are sexually predisposed exclusively to the other sex, with a minority being sexually predisposed to the same sex, whether exclusively or not.
 In Western surveys, about 93% of men identify as completely heterosexual, 4% as mostly heterosexual, 0.5% as more evenly bisexual, 0.5% as mostly homosexual, and 2% as completely homosexual.
 An analysis of 67 studies found that the lifetime prevalence of sex between men (regardless of orientation) was 3–5% for East Asia, 6–12% for South and South East Asia, 6–15% for Eastern Europe, and 6–20% for Latin America.
 The World Health Organization estimates a worldwide prevalence of men who have sex with men between 3 and 16%.

 Sexual orientation can be measured via self-report or physiologically.
 Multiple physiological methods exist, including measurement of penile erection, viewing time, FMRI, and pupil dilation.
 In men, these all show a high degree of correlation with self-report measures, including men who self report as "mostly straight" or "mostly gay".

 What impact same-sex sexuality has upon one's social identity varies across cultures.
 The question of precisely how cultures through history conceptualized homosexual desire and behavior is a matter of some debate.

 In much of the modern world, sexual identity is defined based on the sex of one's partner.
-In some parts of the world, however, sexuality is often socially defined based on sexual roles, whether one is a penetrator or is penetrated, or "top" or "bottom".
+In some parts of the world, however, sexuality is often socially defined based on sexual roles, whether one is a penetrator ("top") or is penetrated ("bottom").